 What's In A Verse

 This is a little study habit I have developed that has proven valuable for me in witnessing and teaching others from the scriptures.
-It is very new to me considering the time I have known Jesus as my Savior, however it is practical, down to earth, scholastic and profitable to those who will embrace it.
-It is also simple enough for the average Bible student to grasp and use.
+It's very new to me considering the time I've known Jesus as my Savior, however it's practical, down to earth, scholastic and profitable to those who will embrace it.
+It's also simple enough for the average Bible student to grasp and use.

 I simply take one verse of scripture and try to gain all I can from that verse so that I will have a better grasp and understanding of what it says.
 My first verse will be Genesis 1:1, and I will use that verse as an example on this page and then extend this idea by creating additional pages as time permits for others to study and profit from.
 God grant this will bring glory and honor to him through the people who seek to know and love him and his word completely!

 All the scriptures in this study will come from the King James Version of the Bible.